finos/common-cloud-controls/docs/governance/steering/elections.md

 to the project.
 Emeritus members have no binding vote, and no expectation of continued participation in steering committee affairs.

-## Election schedule and operation
+## Election Schedule and Operation

-The steering committee (after the Bootstrap election) is responsible for the selection of election officers to operate the election and circulate an exact election timeline to the community.
+After the first bootstrap election, the steering committee is responsible for the appointment of election officers to operate the election and circulate an exact election timeline to the community.
 The steering committee should provide the election officer with a desired timeline based on current community needs.